c-chiniquy/iglo/docs/DESIGN-DECISIONS.md

   Any new utf8 string the app receives should be checked if valid.
   Use the functions `ig::utf8_is_valid` and `ig::utf8_make_valid` to check and repair utf8 strings.

-- IGLOContext must be defined first so it's unloaded last (if it's on the stack, that is).
+- Since destructors run in reverse order of definitions, declare/define IGLOContext before other iglo resources so that IGLOContext is unloaded last.

 ## Dynamic arrays